CoolDeveloper101/colory/README.md

 # Colory
-A simple library to make your command line application more colorfull!
+A simple library to make your command line application more colorful!

 ## Warning!